open-webui/docs/docs/getting-started/env-configuration.md

 ## App/Backend ##

-Here is a list of supported enviornment variables ready by `backend/config.py` intended to provide Open WebUI configuration.
+Here is a list of supported environment variables used by `backend/config.py` intended to provide Open WebUI startup configurability.
 See also the [logging environment variables](/getting-started/logging#appbackend).

 | Environment Variable              | App/Backend                                                                 |
 | --------------------------------- | --------------------------------------------------------------------------- |